Gerrproger/Jolly/README.md

 ```
 _Values should contain valid JSON except quotes, you can use single quotes instead of double._

-If you don't provide _elements_ argument, Jolly will find all elemnts with `data-jolly` attributes and they become targets.
+If you don't provide _elements_ argument, Jolly will find all elements with `data-jolly` attributes and they become targets.
 ```html
 <!-- Offset is 100 -->
 <div data-jolly="['img/image1.jpg', 'img/image2.jpg', 'img/image3.jpg']"